 - Job.
 I was a computer engineer and left a six figures salary job earlier this year.

 - Lifestyle.
-We live a modest lifestyle and spend about $3,000-$3,500 per month.
+We live a relatively modest lifestyle and spend about $4,500 per month.
 See our monthly cash flow posts for the detail.

 - Net worth.
 I maxed out my 401k contribution for many years and built up a modest nest egg.
-Now that I’m not working anymore, I won’t be able to add to the retirement fund.
+Now that I’m not working anymore, I won’t be able to add as much o the retirement fund.
 However, I don’t plan to touch the retirement funds until I’m in my 60s.
 This will give it 20 more years to grow.
 Instead of drawing from the retirement fund, I’m using the income from my dividend stocks, rental properties, and peer to peer investments to help pay the bills.

 - Hobby – I’m generating some income from blogging and freelancing.
 This is very helpful and if I didn’t have them, I would have continued at my job for a few more years.

 As you can see, it is possible to retire from your career before you’re 40 to pursue other interests.
 This is much easier if you start out with this goal in mind when you are young.
 Most people realize they yearn to be free from a job a little too late to reach this goal.
 I didn’t know I want to quit my career when I was in my 20s.
 I was just lucky that I was frugal by nature and saved a large portion of my earning.

 Are you happy with your career?
 If not, how are you planning to get out?

 There is a great new website to help you manage your investments – Personal Capital.
 You can keep track of your income, expenses, and investments, all in one place.
 Personal Capital is geared for investors and have many great tools.
 See my review of Personal Capital and how they helped me reduce what I’m paying in investment fees.

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!